WiseLabCMU/sensorportal/README.md

 # sensorportal
 This repository holds a web interface for the Sensor Andrew platform.
 The site is based on angular.js and communicates with an ejabberd server over the BOSH protocol.
+More information about the platform

 ## Installation

-The  server that hosts the  sensor portal is NGINX and js packages are managed by bower.
+The NGINX server hosts the portal while bower manages js packages required by the site.
-What follows is how to install these two components.
+The following sections describe how to install and setup the server.

 ### NGINX